-Scoping, or early consultation with persons or organizations concerned with the environmental effects of a project, is required when preparing a joint EIS/R. CEQ regulations for implementing NEPA (40 CFR 1506.6) require that agencies make diligent efforts to involve the public in preparing and implementing their NEPA procedures.
-Pursuant to NEPA, a Notice of Intent to prepare an EIS/R for Phase 2 of the SBSP Restoration Project was published in the Federal Register on June 20, 2016.
-Pursuant to the CEQA Statute and Guidelines, Section 15082, a Notice of Preparation was distributed to responsible agencies and the public on May 24, 2016.
+Scoping, or early consultation with persons or organizations concerned with the environmental effects of a project, is required when preparing a joint EIS/EIR.
+CEQ regulations for implementing NEPA (40 CFR 1506.6) require that agencies make diligent efforts to involve the public in preparing and implementing their NEPA procedures.
+Pursuant to NEPA, a Notice of Intent to prepare an EIS/R for Phase 2 of the SBSP Restoration Project was published in the Federal Register on September 9, 2013.
+Pursuant to the 2014 CEQA Statute and Guidelines, Section 15082, a Notice of Preparation was distributed to responsible agencies and the public on September 9, 2013.
 These notices announced a public review period during which comments were received on the appropriate scope of the Draft EIS/R.

-A public scoping meeting was held on June 30, 2016, to solicit comments on environmental issues to be addressed in the Draft EIS/R. The scoping comments received during the comment period are presented in Appendix C, Public Scoping.
+A public scoping meeting was held on September 24, 2013, to solicit comments on environmental issues to be addressed in the Draft EIS/R. The scoping comments received during the comment period-which extended beyond the minimum 30-day period to account for the federal government shutdown in November 2013-and additional comments received after the comment period are presented in Appendix A, Scoping Comments.